AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 A variant written `xdLy` is additionally scaled by the level depth in proportion to the maximal level depth (at the first level it's always one, then it grows up to full rolled value at the last level).
-Section [Monsters](#monsters) below describes combat resolution in detail, including the role of the percentage bonuses.
+Section [Battling monsters](#Battling-monsters) below describes combat resolution in detail, including the role of the percentage bonuses.

 The second, the upper status line describes the current level in relation to the party.

-    5  Lofty hall    [33% seen] X-hair: dire basilisk    [__**]
+    5  Lofty hall    [33% seen] dire basilisk    [__**]

 First comes the depth of the current level and its name.
 Then the percentage of its explorable tiles already seen by the heroes.
-The `X-hair` (aiming crosshair) is the common focus of the whole party, marked on the map with a red box and manipulated with mouse or movement keys in aiming mode.
-In this example, the crosshair points at a dire basilisk monster with its hit points drawn as a bar.
+Then the common focus of the whole party, know as the aiming crosshair, marked on the map with a red box and manipulated with mouse or movement keys in aiming mode.
+In this example, the crosshair points at a dire basilisk monster with its hit points drawn as a half-full bar.

-Instead of a monster, the `X-hair` area may describe a position on the map, a recently spotted item on the floor or an item in inventory selected for further action or, if none are available, a summary of the team status.
+Instead of a monster, the aiming crosshair status area may describe a position on the map, a recently spotted item on the floor or an item in inventory selected for further action or, if none are available, a summary of the team composition.
 For example, this form

-    5  Lofty hall    [33% seen] X-hair: exact spot (71,12)    p15 l10
+    5  Lofty hall    [33% seen] exact spot (71,12)    p15 l10

 indicates that the party is aiming at an exact spot on the map.
-At the end of this example status line comes the length of the shortest path from the pointman's position to the spot and the straight-line distance between the two points, one that a flung projectile would travel if there were no obstacles.
+At the end of this example status line comes the length of the shortest path from the pointman's position to the spot in crosshair and the straight-line distance between the two points, one that a flung projectile would travel if there were no obstacles.

 Moving and acting